Bloomers (TV series)

-Bloomers is a short-lived British sitcom starring Richard Beckinsale that aired on BBC2 in 1979.
-Only five episodes of the show were made before Beckinsale died suddenly from a heart attack just before a planned rehearsal for the sixth and final episode of the first series.
+Bloomers is a British sitcom starring Richard Beckinsale that aired on BBC2 in 1979.
+Five episodes of the show were made before Beckinsale died suddenly from a heart attack just before a planned rehearsal for the sixth and final episode of the first series.
 Bloomers was immediately shelved, though the five completed episodes were broadcast later in the same year.

 Plot

 Stan is a worker for a small London flower business.
 The humour centred on the relationships between the workers and the scrapes they got into doing odd jobs in the gardens of houses in the district.
 Beckinsale's character, Stan, was apt to wind up in bed with lonely housewives, and equally apt to spend time with said housewives musing on philosophy and the pointlessness of life.